-As a non-bank custodian, we contract with FDIC-insured custodial depository bank partners to hold cash AUM, and we generate a significant portion of our total revenue from fees we charge based on the difference between the interest rates offered to us by these partners and the interest rates we offer our members.
+As a non-bank custodian, we contract with FDIC-insured custodial depository bank partners to hold cash AUM, and we generate a significant portion of our total revenue from fees we charge based on interest rates offered to us by these partners.
 These contracts are long-term, substantially reducing our exposure to short-term fluctuations in interest rates.
 A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the interest rate margins available to us and thus the size of the custodial fees we can charge our members.
 Conversely, a sustained increase in prevailing interest rates would present us with an opportunity to increase our interest rate margins.
 Changes in prevailing interest rates are driven by macroeconomic trends and government policies over which we have no control.